 System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights HealthEDW is the data warehouse which securely holds all of the normalised, longitudinal data.
 Normalised means that all the same measurements are used so there is no confusion, longitudinal means that data is available over time.
 HealtheRegistries provides a dashboard view for specific population cohorts usually a long-term condition e.g. diabetes.
 It provides users with an overview of indicators/measures and allows them to see how a patient is doing against these measures e.g. Hba1C result as well as their population (e.g. GP practice).
 This helps the user identify gaps or duplication in care at both an individual and population level.
 HealtheAnalytics is a dashboard tool (Tableau) which can be used to identify trends and unwarranted variation in population cohorts.
-It will also enable clinicians and care professionals to 'drill down' to see which of their patients/clients require specific action. of health or social care systems and services.
+It will also enable clinicians and care professionals to 'drill down' to see which of their patients/clients require specific action.
+The full privacy notice for the HealtheIntent system can be found at of health or social care systems and services.
 Related Legislation: Section 251B Health and Social Care Act 2012 Common Law of Duty of Confidentiality Right to object or opt-out: You have the right to raise an objection to your personal data being shared in HealtheIntent.
 You also have the right opt out of HealtheIntent by completing an opt-out form with your Practice.
 Although we will first need to explain how this may affect the care you receive.
 Opting out of HealtheIntent includes opting out of the London Care Record.
 If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
 You can also opt-out of the London Care Record via the form available online at https://nclhealthandcare.org.uk/our-working-areas/using-digital-technology-to-improve-health-and-care/info-residents/opting-out-of-the-joined-up-health-and-care-record/ Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
-You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 8.
+You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner (ICO), whose contact details are given at section 8.